 Working with children check

-Coaches are required to hold (or be willing to obtain) a working with children check before they begin the program.
+Coaches are required to hold a working with children check before they begin the program.
 Although working the ACT, the relevant registration for your state is acceptable.

 For information related to your state please refer to:

 NSW: Working with Children Check

 Free for volunteers http://www.kidsguardian.nsw.gov.au

 QLD: Blue card